easy portal contact

 One important aspect: If the incoming invoice does not contain all the required mandatory information, the requirements for the deduction of input tax are not met.
 Lax checking of the invoice is therefore prohibited.
 If you submit incomplete invoices for the input tax deduction, there may be additional payments in the event of an audit.

-Cash discounts and other discounts can also be included in incoming invoices as useful additional information.
+Discounts or rebates can also be included in incoming invoices as useful additional information.
 The same applies to information on the payment deadline.
 If the invoicing party also places the ordering company’s order reference on the incoming invoice, this serves as a practical reference for further processes on the part of the invoice recipient.
 However, this additional information is not part of the mandatory information on the invoice.

 What is the mandatory information on small-value invoices?